mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.

 ## Lesson 154: x64 Course (Part 34 - x64 C++ 1 Code [Part 1])
-This tutorial will discuss c++ code as it relates to 64-bit assembly.
+This tutorial will discuss C++ code as it relates to 64-bit assembly.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.

 ## Lesson 155: x64 Course (Part 35 - x64 C++ 2 Debug [Part 2])
-This tutorial will discuss more c++ code as it relates to 64-bit assembly.
+This tutorial will discuss more C++ code as it relates to 64-bit assembly.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.

 ## Lesson 156: x64 Course (Part 36 - x64 C++ 3 Hacking [Part 3])
-This tutorial will discuss more c++ code as it relates to 64-bit assembly.
+This tutorial will discuss more C++ code as it relates to 64-bit assembly.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.